 I figure when everyone gets there, Michael will form us up, and Sergeant Major Plumley will call cadence as we march in together.

-If you can’t celebrate on Monday… at some point during the day, please try to focus on a good memory or tell a story; one that would make both of you laugh out loud – you might find a smile emerging from the tears.
+If you can’t celebrate on Monday because of a veteran you lost, at some point during the day, please try to focus on a good memory of your Warrior or tell a story; one that would make both of you laugh out loud – you might find a smile emerging from the tears.

 I’ll get there – Just not today.